ibm-cloud-docs/assistant/deploy-zendesk.md

     - Install the Watson Assistant Zendesk app to your Zendesk Chat subdomain as a new private app.

+      - First, make sure the Zendesk Agent Workspace is not enabled for your account: From the Zendesk navigation pane, go to *Settings*, and then click *Agents*.
+Deselect the *Enable the Zendesk Agent Workspace* checkbox.
-      - From the Chat dashboard navigation pane, expand *Settings*, and then click *Account*
+      - Then download the app.
+From the Chat dashboard navigation pane, expand *Settings*, and then click *Account*.
       - Open the *App* tab.
       - Click *Upload private app*, and then browse for the application file that you downloaded earlier.
       - When credentials are requested, paste the Watson Assistant Zendesk app credentials that you copied earlier.